Nonlocal field theory of quasiparticle scattering in dipolar Bose-Einstein condensates: Quasiparticles in the presence of a sound barrier

 Also, we see from the definitions in Eqs.~\eqref{zetak} and \eqref{zetap} that in addition to the evanescent channels coming from the dispersion relation \eqref{dis}, the nonlocal dipolar interactions give rise to a continuum of evanescent channels {\it when a sound barrier exists}.
 This can be traced back to the analytical properties of $\tilde{G}$ discussed in Sec.~\ref{secgtilde}, as we see from there that if $\Delta\tilde{G}\neq0$ (see Eq.~\eqref{disc}), then $\Lambda_{k,q}$ given by Eq.~\eqref{inteq} is nonvanishing.
 Furthermore, we know that when the barrier is absent ($g_{\rm c}=0$), the solutions to the BdG equation are single propagating exponentials \cite{Fischer2006,Fischer2018,Shinn}.
 The numerical implementation of the general solution \eqref{gensolexact} for this particular case recovers this fact, as we verified when building the numerical solutions presented in Appendix \ref{examples}.

 We conclude this presentation of solutions to the BdG equation with a further remark regarding the level of mathematical complexity in this system when compared with sound propagation in contact-only interacting condensates.
-In the latter, the analogue situation of a sound barrier modeled by a sudden $g_{\rm c}$ jump over a homogeneous condensate results in the field modes being combinations of only a few simple exponentials \cite{Curtis}.
-This inspiration, gleaned from contact interactions, motivates us to seek for a different strategy in solving for the field modes, which consists in an approximation to the kernel \eqref{gfourier}, such that the corresponding field modes are also expressed as a finite combination of exponentials.
+In the latter, the analogue situation of a sound barrier modeled by a sudden $g_{\rm c}$ jump over a homogeneous condensate results in the {quasiparticle modes} being combinations of only a few simple exponentials \cite{Curtis}.
+This inspiration, gleaned from contact interactions, motivates us to seek for a different strategy in solving for the {scattering coefficients}, which consists in an approximation to the kernel \eqref{gfourier}, such that the corresponding {quasiparticle modes} are also expressed as a finite combination of exponentials.